Start with an informal appeal.

 The appeal process can be a long one, so be sure that you have that time and emotional energy.
 Appeals are not often successful, and must be very clear in outlining where you have received the incorrect mark.

 If you have exhausted the appeals procedures within the University and feel that the University has still not followed its policies or there is procedural unfairness you can lodge a complaint with the NSW Ombudsman.
+Note: this is not just another level of appeal that you can use if you are unhappy with the decision.
+You will need to show that the University has not followed it policy or has been procedurally unfair.
 The Ombudsman will not change a decision but can make recommendations to the University on actions they should take to resolve the matter.
-It is fairly rare for the Ombudsman to take any action at all.
+This step almost never leads to a change in mark.

 For more information about making an academic appeal, talk to an SRC caseworker: firstname.lastname@example.org.